TwilightWarden1001/qt-template/README.md

 ## Getting Started

-### 1. Install QT
+### 1. Install Qt

 - Download the [Qt Online Installer](https://www.qt.io/download-dev)
 - Create a free account if you don’t already have one.
-- During installation, make sure to select Qt 6.x and the MinGW compiler.
+- During installation, make sure to select Qt 6.x with the MinGW 64-bit (mingw_64) kit.

 ### 2. Install MinGW